 Pyter saw the bread in his peripheral vision.
 He refused to break eye contact with the man, but then thought to try a sizable risk that could possibly provide the advantage.
 He looked away and feigned interest in the situation before prompting the man to repeat the question.

 “I asked where you got that book.”
 The man reminded him.
 He remained in place with the bread offered.
-Pyter realized the man was also wary of their standoff, but he decided to play along.
+Pyter could see the man was also wary of their standoff, so Pyter decided to play along.

 “Why do you want to know?”